PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 17:23:12
+Last updated: 2024-04-02 17:23:46
-Random Quote: The foolish man seeks happiness in the distance, the wise grows it under his feet. - James Oppenheim
+Random Quote: Love does not consist of gazing at each other, but in looking together in the same direction. - Antoine de Saint-Exupéry